Charity Foundation for the Blind in Thailand

-The Christian Foundation for the Blind in Thailand (CFBT) is a non-profit charitable organization helping blind people and employing staff in Thailand regardless of gender, race or religion.
+The Charity Foundation for the Blind in Thailand (CFBT) is a non-profit charitable organization helping blind people and employing staff in Thailand regardless of gender, race or religion.
 It was founded in 1978 by Prayat Punong-ong, a blind man who taught 13 blind children in a rental house in Khon Kaen Province.

 In 2024, the name was changed to The Charity Foundation for the Blind in Thailand (CFBT) to better reflect its mission and dedication to supporting people with visual impairments across the country.
 The foundation continues its work to improve the quality of life for the blind through various programs, including education, rehabilitation, and community integration initiatives.

 CFBT declares its mission to provide professional services and management to the visually impaired, improving their quality of life and helping them to live in harmony with themselves and other people.